heabijay/crtcli/README.md

 - `crtcli app pkg fs pull -S true` — Pulls package 'UsrPackage' from Creatio (using FSD) on '$CRTCLI_APP_URL' and applies sorting transform.

+- `crtcli app pkg fs pull --package-folder ../UsrPackage --package-folder ../UsrPackage2 -cr` — Pulls package 'UsrPackage' and 'UsrPackage2' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL' and applies sorting transform.

 ### app pkg fs push

-Load package  in current folder from filesystem into Creatio database and optionally compiles it.
+Load package(s) in current folder from filesystem into Creatio database and optionally compiles it.

 Alternative to: